 Can you put them into the plural form?

-Just write down what you think is the right choice and keep reading to find the correct answers.
+Just write down what you think is the right choice in the comment section below and keep reading to find the correct answers.

 By now what you must be thinking is, “but how can I know which article to assign to a noun?
 How can I know if a pen is feminine or masculine (well, this one is easy cause I already told you)?”